The boom in interest-only mortgages

 State support for homeowners is very limited, but you may be able to claim Support for Mortgage Interest (SMI).
 This is a benefit paid to mortgage borrowers who get income-related benefits such as Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, and Pension Credit.

 Note that SMI provides help only with mortgage interest, not capital repayments, and is paid at a standard rate (currently 3.63% a year).
-It's also extremely difficult to qualify for and is paid for up to two years.
+It's also extremely difficult to qualify for and in some cases will only be paid for up to two years.